jenkassim/bin/docker/Docker_readme.md

 - Multiple DV can be mounted into a single container
 - Multiple containers can share one or more DV.
 - Location of DV are outside host local storage area
+- If source code is not on a volume, Docker layer will need to be re-built everytime there's code changes to be reflected.
+This is if the source code is copied into the Dockerfile / yml file.

 ### Start a container with a volume
 - If start container wihout existing volume, Docker will auto create it.